robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Resource files are imported using the :setting:`Resource` setting in the
-Settings section.
-The path to the resource file is given as an argument
+Settings section so that the path to the resource file is given as an argument
 to the setting.
-When using the `plain text format`__ for creating resource
+The recommended extension for resource files is
-files, it is possible to use the normal :file:`.robot` extension but the
+:file:`.resource`, but also the normal :file:`.robot` extension works.
-dedicated :file:`.resource` extension is recommended to separate resource
-files from test case files.

-__ `Supported file formats`_

-If the path is given in an absolute format, it is used directly.
-In other
+If the resource file path is absolute, it is used directly.
+Otherwise,
-cases, the resource file is first searched relatively to the directory
+the resource file is first searched relatively to the directory
 where the importing file is located.
 If the file is not found there,
 it is then searched from the directories in Python's `module search path`_.
+Searching resource files from the module search path makes it possible to
+bundle them into Python packages as `package data`__ and importing
+them like :file:`package/example.resource`.

-The path can contain variables, and it is recommended to use them to make paths
+The resource file path can contain variables, and it is recommended to use
-system-independent (for example, :file:`${RESOURCES}/login.resource` or
+them to make paths system-independent (for example,
-:file:`${RESOURCE_PATH}`).
+:file:`${RESOURCES}/login.resource` or just :file:`${RESOURCE_PATH}`).
 Additionally, forward slashes (`/`) in the path
 are automatically changed to backslashes (:codesc:`\\`) on Windows.

 .. sourcecode:: robotframework